JakeChow/fullstack-project/README.md

 # Intro

-# Welcome to the Sure Associate Software Engineer take-home!
+### Welcome to the Sure Associate Software Engineer take-home!
 We've loved getting to know you as a person and now we are excited to see how you approach some software problems!

 # Purpose

-# The purpose of this interview is to assess basic technical knowledge, see how you write and organize your code, and understand where you are in your software career.
+### The purpose of this interview is to assess basic technical knowledge, see how you write and organize your code, and understand where you are in your software career.
 We won't be judging you on using the most complicated tech or coming up with contrived problems you can solve to show off.
 We just want to see how well you can read instructions and create high quality code!

 # Getting started

-1. Fork the project on your github
+1. Fork the project from your github
 2. Create a branch with a relevant name containing both FE and BE work
 3. Upon completion, please create a PR from that branch with all of your changes
 4. Submit a link to that PR to the recruiting team for engineering review